 There is NO collaboration of any kind permitted.
 The ONLY allowed aids are our DACM Handbook, Excel, a calculator, our course aid sheets, the DACM companion videos by Kate, our textbook, and other materials on the DACM Quercus site.
 Using any unauthorized aids and/or collaborating with others, whether giving or receiving assistance, on ANY question on ANY quiz or the assignment, or engaging in plagiarism, is an academic infraction for DACM.
 Just like a test, it is NOT prorated depending on how many answers are involved.
-Hence, the whole 12.5 percent weight is always at stake and any suspected infractions will go to the DacM Quercus site) explains how to prepare effectively for quizzes.
+Hence, the whole 12.5 percent weight is always at stake and any suspected infractions will go to the Dean's Office or higher where the most serious sanctions are imposed.
+The DACM Handbook (available on the DACM Quercus site) explains how to prepare effectively for quizzes.
 The DACM Quercus site explains the quiz formats and will also give details about the assignment.